- Product Support

 Continue using [...]

 If the value application you install on your Windows hosting account is incompatible with a specific version of the ASP.NET runtime, you should change your runtime version.
-For more information, see Changing Your ASP.NET Version on Windows Hosting.
+For more information, see Viewing or Changing Your ASP.NET Version on Windows Hosting.